fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 The Cluster and Kustomization can be created at the same time.
 The Kustomization will eventually reconcile once the cluster is available.

-If you wish to target clusters created by other means than CAPI, you can create a ServiceAccount on the remote cluster, generate a kube config for that account, then create a secret on the cluster where kustomize-controller is running e.g.:
+If you wish to target clusters created by other means than CAPI, you can create a ServiceAccount on the remote cluster, generate a KubeConfig for that account, and then create a secret on the cluster where kustomize-controller is running e.g.:

 ```sh
 kubectl create secret generic prod-kubeconfig \